What is dwelling coverage?

 But many people don't.
 According to our Policygenius Home Insurance & Inflation Shopping Survey, more than half of homeowners (56%) didn't review their home insurance policy in the last year to see how much coverage they had.
 And even fewer homeowners have valuable coverage add-ons to offset rising costs due to inflation and the increase in natural disasters.

-Homeowners in high-risk locations should consider purchasing the following dwelling coverage enhancements to protect against rising construction and labor costs after a disaster.
+Homeowners in high-risk locations should consider purchasing the following dwelling coverage endorsements to protect against rising construction and labor costs after a disaster.

-Extended replacement cost: Increases your home's coverage amounts an additional percentage (like 25% or 50%) if your house is destroyed and your dwelling coverage limits aren't high enough to cover the cost to rebuild it to its original condition before the loss.
+Extended replacement cost: Also called extended dwelling coverage, it increases your home's coverage amounts an additional percentage (like 25% or 50%) if your house is destroyed and your dwelling coverage limits aren't high enough to cover the cost to rebuild it to its original condition before the loss.

 Guaranteed replacement cost: Increases your home's coverage amounts to cover whatever it costs to rebuild your home.
 Unlike extended replacement cost, there is no percentage cap on how much it will pay out, making this the most comprehensive form of dwelling coverage.